Rebobinando/CPC-Dandanator-Mini-MX4/README.md

 ## Redistribution

-All development is Public Domain as the original one.
+All development is Public Domain, as the original one.
 For latest state, please check at [Dandare website](http://www.dandare.es/Proyectos_Dandare/CPC_Dandanator%21_Mini.html)